oracle/cloudtestdrive/AppDev/wls/helidon-verrazzano/intro/intro.md

 ### Objectives

 * Set up your Oracle Cloud Free Tier account (if you haven't done so already).
 * In case you are running this lab with instructors, they will provide you the login credentials for the environments.
 * Set up an Oracle Kubernetes Engine instance on the Oracle Cloud Infrastructure.
 * Install the Verrazzano platform.
 * Deploy the *Helidon MP* application.
-* Monitor the *Helidon MP* application using Verrazzano tools, including Kibana, Grafana and Prometheus.
+* Monitor the *Helidon MP* application using Verrazzano tools, including OpenSearch, Grafana and Prometheus.

 ### Prerequisites
 This lab assumes you have the following installed on your machine:
 * A browser
 * Window 1 : to read the tutorial
 * Window 2 : operations on the cloud environment, including access to the cloud shell where you will install Helidon etc.

 ## About Helidon